 However, we love Zevia sugar-free sodas, so we buy cases of 24 off Amazon. 😉

 Azure Standard is one of my favorite online food sources.
-I’ve been a monthly Azure customer for over 6 years, and I was thrilled when I found out about the drop an hour and a half from me.
+I’ve been a monthly Azure customer for over 6 years, and I started a drop 45 minutes away.
 I quickly organized friends and neighbors so that we could order and take turns picking up for each other.

 I usually spend between $80 and $160 per month at Azure Standard.
-For bulk foods like beans, sprouted rice, and popcorn, there’s just not a local option that’s more economical.
+For bulk foods like beans, popcorn, yogurt, and rolled oats, there’s just not a local option that’s more economical.